 I ripped my hamstring this past week racing between gate A26 and gate F4 in Atlanta’s Hartsfield Airport.
 For those of you who have traveled through Atlanta, you can appreciate the distance between these two concourses and their respective gates.
-The pain of the sniper-like attack on my right, upper rear leg was only enhanced by the fear that my carry-on luggage, which I had inadvertently left in the overhead bin of the first plane, was now 30,000 feet above Orlando.
+The pain of the sniper-like attack on my right hamstring was only enhanced by the fear that my carry-on luggage, which I had inadvertently left in the overhead bin of the first plane, was now 30,000 feet above Orlando.

-The next day’s presentation went very well, as measured by how I felt, how the audience responded, and the many emails I received afterwards.
-Despite my physical pain, I could look back and say – the trip was a success.
-But then again, I have learned, over the many miles and iterations, how to handle the stress of travel and get in position for more successful results.
+The next day’s presentation went very well, as measured by how I felt, how the audience responded, and the many emails I received afterward.
+Despite my physical pain, I could look back and say the trip was a success.
+But then again, I have learned over the many miles and iterations, how to handle the stress of travel and get into position for more successful results.

 Here are a few approaches I take before making a short (1 to 2 days) business trip.
 I share these with you in hopes they may bring more success, if not a good laugh.

-It is saved on my MS Surface Pro 3, also on a backup flash drive and in the cloud.
-Luck have it, my Surface was infected with the hotel’s Wi-Fi the morning of the presentation.
+Files are saved on my MS Surface Pro 3, also on a backup flash drive and in the cloud.
+Luck has it, my surface was infected with the hotel’s Wi-Fi on the morning of the presentation.
 No problem.
 I simply used the client’s laptop to retrieve the presentation from the cloud.
-I also have PDF copies of each to share with our clients and provide them afterwards.
+I also have PDF copies of each to share with our clients and provide them afterward.